microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution06.md

     - The message retention setting specifies how long the Event Hubs service keeps data.

 **Deploy **[MedTech Service manually](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure#deploy-the-medtech-service-manually)** in your AHDS workspace and configure it to use FHIR service deployed in challenge 1**
-- Open your AHDS worksapce
+- Open your AHDS workspace
 - Select Deploy MedTech service button
 - Select `+Add` MedTech service
 - Configure it to ingest IoT data from the newly created Event Hubs instance in this challenge